-Brightness of the laser is always a concern; if the dot is not visible, you cannot aim with it.
+The brightness of the laser is always a concern; if the dot is not visible, you cannot aim with it.
 Red lasers are especially susceptible to being washed out in daylight.

 I found that the laser in the TLR-2 was not immune from the power of the sun.
 In bright sunshine, the red dot was hard to find.
 In overcast skies and indoors, it was much easier to use.
 The color of the object the laser is reflecting from is also important.
 When pointing at a black tire, the red dot was smaller and less visible as compared to pointing it at the painted surface of a car.
 The more reflective the surface, the brighter the dot will appear.

 Green lasers are much brighter in bright light situations.
 Streamlight is making the TLR-2 G with a green laser now.
-The green laser appears much brighter than the red, but also costs you significantly more money.
+The green laser appears much brighter than the red but also costs you significantly more money.
 Green lasers also have some temperature sensitivity issues.
 Read my Streamlight TLR-2 G review here.

 There are two switches for operating this Streamlight weapon light.
 The first is a three-position toggle switch that operates horizontally.
 This switch controls what mode the unit is in.
 The left position is laser only, while the center position is light only.
 All the way to the right is for both light and laser simultaneously.

 A rocker switch operates vertically and is ambidextrous.
 Pushing down on one side is the same as pushing up on the other side.
 Pushing down on the right will activate the unit in a constant on.
-Pushing down on the left is a momentary on.
-This is the same set up that Streamlight has used for years.
+Pushing down on the left is a momentary-on.
+This is the same setup that Streamlight has used for years.
 It has always worked fine for me, and I’ve not heard any complaints from anyone else about it.

 I believe that most people can benefit from having a white light mounted on their home defense pistol.
 Having one mounted on a concealed carry pistol is not always feasible due to size and holster options.

 The MSRP is $492.66, which might seem a little high to some people.
 The good news is the unit can be had through reputable internet retailers for much less.
-Amazon currently has this unit for about $265, which seems to be a very fair price for a high quality light and laser combination.
+Amazon currently has this unit for about $275, which seems to be a very fair price for a high-quality light and laser combination.
 (Note: If you buy the Streamlight via Amazon, I do get a small % to help keep the site running.
 It does not cost you any extra.)